pratikunterwegs/Epidemics.jl/docs/src/stochastic_model.md

 ## Get started with a single run

+Here we see how to use `epidemic_stochastic()` to run a single realisation of the stochastic model.

 ```@example
 using Epidemics
 using Gadfly
 using DataFrames
+using Random

 # end simulation time at 5.0 time units
 sim_time_end = 5.0

 # run the model with slightly modified parameters from the defaults
+Random.seed!(1) # set a seed

 data = epidemic_stochastic(
     population_size = 1010,
     n_infectious = 20, n_recovered = 30,